 The Dietary Guidelines for Americans are published jointly every 5 years by the Department of Health and Human Services (HHS) and the Department of Agriculture (USDA).
 The Guidelines help all individuals ages 2 years and older and their families consume a healthy, nutritionally adequate diet.
 They are used in developing Federal food, nutrition, and health policies and programs.
-The 2015-2020 edition of the Dietary Guidelines for Americans include 5 general guidelines:
+The 2015-2020 edition of the Dietary Guidelines for Americans includes 5 general guidelines:

 - Follow a healthy eating pattern across the lifespan.